-- 20.19.
-Where a matter is referred for investigation, the MO may carry out the investigation him/herself, delegate it to another officer or contract it out to an outside body. - 21.20.
-The investigation must normally be completed within 3 months of the MO decision to accept the complaint. - 22.21.
+- 19. Where a matter is referred for investigation, the MO may carry out the investigation him/herself, delegate it to another officer or contract it out to an outside body. - 20.
+The investigation must normally be completed within 3 months of the MO decision to accept the complaint.
+If an extension of time is needed, the MO must agree that extension with the Chair of the Standards Committee and the IP and notify the Subject Member, complainant (and clerk in parish cases) of any extension. - 21.
 The Subject Member is notified who the relevant IP is for the case and may seek his or her views at any stage during the investigation. - 22.
 The complainant is also notified who the IP is and may make a request to the MO to seek the views of the IP.
 However, such a request will only be granted at the discretion of the IP in consultation with the MO. - 23.
-At any time during the course of the investigation the MO, the Ssubject consult with the relevant IP to agree this. - 24.
+At any time during the investigation the MO, the Subject Member or the complainant may ask for an informal resolution.
+The MO will consult with the relevant IP to agree this. - 24.
 Before being finalised, a draft report will be produced and the complainant, Subject Member and IP will be invited to comment.
 Witnesses may also be asked to comment as appropriate on parts of the draft report relevant to them. - 25.
 Where the investigation has not been personally conducted by the MO, the final decision as to outcome will nevertheless be made by the MO unless there is a conflict of interest, in which case the decision will be taken by the Deputy MO. - 26.
 There may be exceptional circumstances when the MO decides that a case should be closed before a draft or final report has been produced due to a significant change in circumstances.
 This may include, for example that the Subject Member is seriously ill or is no longer a member or other action has led to the matter being resolved.
 In such cases the MO should consult the IP before deciding that the file be closed.
 A record of the complaint will be kept on file in the event that the Subject Member returns to office in the future and a subsequent complaint is lodged against them.